rocheseb/lft_app/README.md

 N2O and HBr cell spectra are processed in a loop until the cell pressure converges; this usually take 2-3 linefit runs.

-For HCl cell spectra this is done directly in linefit with the TCCON mode, so it takes longer to process these spectra with linefit 14.7 compared to 14.5
+For HCl cell spectra this is done directly in linefit with the TCCON mode, so it takes longer to process these spectra compared to the extended mode

 The python dictionaries saved in lft_app/saved_sessions/ can be merged with a utility program lft_app/utils/merge_sessions.py